Chevron B32 history

 Please email Allen at email@example.com if you can add anything.

 New to John Cussins (Leeds, West Yorkshire) with a 5.7-litre Chevrolet V8 for the British Hill Climb Championship in 1975 and 1976.
-Sold to Noel le Tissier for 1977, and prepared for him by Tom Coughlan.
-Le Tissier competed mainly in Channel Island events, taking ninth at the Bouley Bay round of the British Championship in July.
+Sold to Noel le Tissier and Tom Coughlan (Guernsey, Channel Islands) for Le Tissier to drive, competing mainly in Channel Island events and taking ninth place at the Bouley Bay round of the British Championship in July.
 He raced it again during 1978, including a run at Brighton in September but then replaced it with the ex-David Purley Chevron B30.
 In September 1979, Coughlan shipped the 5.7-litre B32 to the Isle of Man for Brian Redman to drive in a bike versus car challenge where Brian Redman would drive the B32 in competition with Phil Read's 750cc Yamaha.
 Neither proved as quick as ADO's L&DMC event winning Pilbeam so it was a bit of a non-event.
 The B32 then passed into the hands of Andy Sauvarin, who ran it at Brighton in September 1980, but it then fades from view for several years.
 It re-emerged in 1984 owned Roy Lane, when he loaned it to Ken Ayers to drive in Sprints in the early part of the season.
 Ayers was waiting for his potent new Lyncar MS84 to be ready.

 Thanks to Rupert Lowes, Marcus Pye, Ted Walker, Jeremy Jackson, Chris Townsend and Steve Wilkinson for their help constructing these histories.